4 Ways To Treat Plantar Fasciitis At Home

 Like other overuse injuries, one of the most important things you can do to treat this injury is to rest.
 But, because walking is required for daily life, resting your feet adequately can be challenging.
 For this reason, plantar fasciitis often escalates quickly.

 It’s important to recognize the signs of plantar fasciitis and address it promptly with the appropriate treatment.
-Here are 4 ways you can manage and prevent plantar fasciitis, all from the comfort of your own home.
+Here are some treatments, including plantar fasciitis stretches, that you can do from home.

 The tension in certain muscles of the foot and leg can affect the forces through the plantar fascia.
 In particular, calf stretching is effective in reducing symptoms.

-Perform the following stretches, holding each for 15-30 second intervals.
-Repeat 3-5 times each day.
+Perform the following plantar fasciitis stretches, holding each for 15 – 30 second intervals.

 2. Rehabilitate The Plantar Fascia